ebowman/bridge/README.md

 Note there is a code snippet from [Pavel Fatin's blog](http://pavelfatin.com/scala-for-project-euler/), for generating prime numbers.
-It is (c) 2011 by Pavel Fatin and doesn't (yet) have his permission.
+It is (c) 2011 by Pavel Fatin and is used with permission.

 Enjoy.